spacetelescope/jdaviz/docs/dev/ui_description.rst

 ipywidget-like elements whose visual representation is described by a Vuetify template.
-The template composes the visual representation of the custom widget using the Vue formalism, while the state is implemented as `trailets <https://traitlets.readthedocs.io/en/stable/>`_ on the custom widget class.
+The template composes the visual representation of the custom widget using the Vue formalism, while the state is implemented as `traitlets <https://traitlets.readthedocs.io/en/stable/>`_ on the custom widget class.
 The template reads and responds to state and state changes on the custom widget, and the custom widget need not know or care about how that state is being represented (i.e. the only state is that of the custom widget).